How to Improve Uneven Skin Texture, According to Skin-Care Experts

-When it comes to buzzwords in beauty, skin tone, hyperpigmentation and wrinkles are at the top of the list.
-But, skin texture, which refers to your skin’s smoothness or roughness, likely isn’t the first phrase to come to mind.
-To get more information on what’s contributing to an uneven, bumpy or rough complexion and some tips on what we can do to improve our texture, we reached out to board-certified dermatologist Dr. Elizabeth Houshmand and board-certified plastic surgeon Dr. Terri Maffi.
+When it comes to skin concerns, acne, hyperpigmentation and wrinkles are typically at the top of the list.
+Skin texture, which refers to the smoothness or roughness of skin, may not be as commonly talked about, but it can still be frustrating to deal with.
+To find out what causes an uneven, bumpy or rough complexion and to get tips on how to improve it, we reached out to board-certified dermatologist Dr. Elizabeth Houshmand and board-certified plastic surgeon Dr. Terri Maffi.

 What Causes Uneven Skin Texture?